ucsb-cs16/w19/backup_lab/lab05.md

 ## Step 1: Getting Ready

-1. Go to github and create a git repo for this lab following the naming convention specified in previous labs.
+1. Go to GitHub and create a git repo for this lab following the naming convention specified in previous labs.

 2. Log on to your CSIL account.